The Legend of Heroes: Trails into Reverie: Plot

 In the Nord Highlands, Class VII manage to rescue Prince Olivert but encounter an Arios doppelganger, barely fend off a rogue railway gun strike, and encounter what appears to be a Divine Knight, which begins to assimilate Rean.
 In the process, they manage to disable an orbal jammer and discover that Olivert's captors were targeting his communications Artifact, the Sonorous Seashell.
 In response, they infiltrate Crossbell and recover the Artifact, restoring communications with their allies in Crossbell.
-Now able to coordinate their efforts, the SSS, Thors Class VII, Rufus's team and the Liberlian bracers join together to liberate Crossbell and succeed, but it is revealed that the Supreme Leader was another puppet as a weapon suddenly appears out of nowhere and threatens the world.
+Now able to coordinate their efforts, the SSS, Thors Class VII, Rufus's team and the Liberlian bracers join to liberate Crossbell and succeed, but it is revealed that the Supreme Leader was another puppet as a weapon suddenly appears out of nowhere and threatens the world.

 The heroes later assault the weapon and discover the true mastermind is an alternate version of Rean from another timeline calculated by Elysium (the normal ending of CSIV) in which Rean did not separate Ishmelga from himself and became "Ishmelga-Rean", the Awakener and pilot of the new Divine Knight, the fully reforged Great One.
 The unlikely existence of the Great One allows the spirits of Valimar, Ordine and El-Prado to come to their aid and Rean successfully separates his other self from Ishmelga while Lapis deactivates Elysium, wiping the Great One out of existence in the process.
-With his dying breath, Ishmelga sets the weapon on destroying whatever humans hate, while the others escape, Rufus remains behind and announces to the world that he is responsible for the recent incident, the Great War and everything that led to it, thus driving humanity's hate to himself and the weapon, but Lapis, Swin, Nadia, Lloyd, the SSS dog Zeit and Jusis save him before the weapon destroys itself.
+With his dying breath, Ishmelga sets the weapon on destroying whatever humans hate, while the others escape, Rufus remains behind and announces to the world that he is responsible for the recent incident, thus driving humanity's hate to himself and the weapon, but Lapis, Swin, Nadia, Lloyd, the SSS dog Zeit and Jusis save him before the weapon destroys itself.

 Rufus survives his injuries and is free to go since the world believes he is dead, although he will not be allowed to enter Erebonia freely, as doing so would result in his arrest and execution.
 With no threat of reannexation, the heroes watch as Crossbell goes with the reindependence ceremony and gains a permanent freedom.

 The game contains multiple side-stories, some leading up to the main story, and others foreshadowing the events of Trails Through Daybreak.